jasongeslois/academic-kickstart/content/home/about.md

 # Biography

 I'm an epidemiologist with interests in infection prevention, data science, research, R programming, GIS, and spatial analysis.
+I'm still working on making updates to this site, and will have some projects I've been working on up soon, but feel free to reach out and say hello.